God has chosen the weak and base things of the world, yet we can still sacrifice our personal concerns for the greater good just as our Savior did.

 Joseph exemplified the qualities of fairness, kindness, and humility, giving Jesus a solid moral and ethical foundation, coupled with an exemplary work ethic.

 Ezra faced a dilemma: Should he ask the king for military protection or trust God for the Jews' safety?
-Ted Bowling takes us through his decision-making process as an example to us during our trials.
+His decision serves as an example for us.

 Affliction seems to be an integral part of Christianity.
 However, when it is viewed in the context of eternity, it is relatively light.

 Job was able to endure the multiple trials and tragic events by seeing the hand of God in his life, realizing that God works in both good and bad times.

 As God found it necessary to test our forbears, He allows us to go through grueling experiences (trials, tests, and temptations) for maximum growth.

 Selfishness in any form turns Christianity on its head, making a mockery of the many sacrifices that form its foundation and the grace of God that makes it possible.

 The quality of leadership affects the morality and well-being of a nation, and the quality of family leadership trickles up to civic and governmental leadership.

 Faith permitted Enoch, Noah, and Abraham to receive God's personal calling.
 Like our patriarchs, we were called while we lived in the wicked world.